Day with Daeradar

 "She has told me all about them," Celeborn replied with a smile of his own.
 "I could hardly wait to see them for myself.
 She was captivated."

 Glorfindel chuckled quietly.
-"They are precious," he muttered.
+"They are precious," he muttered in agreement.
 "They have won the heart of every elleth who has set eyes on them."
 He paused as Celeborn's smile broadened.
 "They are a blessing in this house."

 Celeborn nodded, unsure of what else he could say since he had yet to see them.
 They reached the staircase, though only the two Elf lords proceeded to climb them.
 Erestor, Haldir, and the archers remained behind, wishing to give the lord of Lothlórien a private moment with the two newest additions to his family.